dedoc/scramble/docs/usage/endpoint.md

 You can add your own tags on the controller's level using `@tags` in PhpDoc.
 This will put all the routes from that controller in this folder.
 It allows you to reduce the amount of folders in rendered docs and organize the docs in a way that makes more sense.

 Multiple tags is supported: simply write them in one line separated via comma.

+> **Note** Please note that the UI Scramble uses for rendering docs doesn't support nested folders.
+It uses the first tag as a folder.
+Other tags will still be there in OpenAPI documentation but won't be shown in the UI.

 ```php
 /**